-Lead generation is the process of identifying and attracting new consumers in order to create a stronger, deeper sales funnel for the company.
+Lead generation is identifying and attracting new consumers to create a stronger, deeper sales funnel for the company.
 Leads are people who are considering buying something and entering a company’s sales funnel.

 A lead generation specialist helps a company enhance its ability to nurture new leads and increase the number of leads in its sales funnel.
 As leads begin to pour in, the lead generation specialist will aid in qualifying and evaluating them so that the marketing and sales teams can understand where each lead is in the customer lifecycle.

 They can then use this information to maximize lead potential, follow up appropriately, and devote their time to nurturing leads who are most likely to convert.
 To attract and foster these early leads, lead-generation professionals need good communication skills, evaluation abilities, and a clear understanding of the modern consumer.